allejo/bzion/README.md

 ### Pull Requests

+If you intend on writing a large feature, create an issue first and discuss your vision with us.
+We would hate for you to waste your time on writing something we don't think would be best for the project.

-Wrote a feature you'd like to see available in BZiON or fixed a bug?
+Wrote a neat little feature you'd like to see available in BZiON or fixed a bug?
 Send us a [pull request](https://github.com/allejo/bzion/pulls) and we'll gladly take a look.

 Before you send us a pull request, here are a few things we look for: